-Adelaide’s Best Kept Secrets: Discover Hidden Gems That Have Been Hidden in Plain Sight
+Adelaide’s Best Kept Secrets: Hidden Gems Hiding in Plain Sight

-Adelaide may not be the biggest city but it’s always got a little delight tucked up it’s sleeve, ready for the grand reveal when you least expect it.
-If you’re a bit bored of hitting the same spots week in, week out, have a friend over that you want to show off what Adelaide has to offer or perhaps a first date and you’re keen to blow them away, these special spots are well worth a visit.
+Adelaide may not be the biggest city but it's always got a little delight tucked up its sleeve, ready for the grand reveal when you least expect it.
+If you’re a bit bored of hitting the same spots week in, week out; have a friend visiting who you want to show Adelaide to; or perhaps a first date and you’re keen to blow them away, these special spots are well worth a visit.

 The definition of ‘hidden secret’ is when you cannot see the door and you have to know exactly where to push to gain entry.
 Maybe Mae is a stunning little hideaway, tucked below Bread & Bone, just off Peel Street.
 Take a seat in one of their dimly lit booths and be transported back to the 20s with their art deco styling and absolutely delicious cocktails and mocktails.